cpeele00/shoppingList/README.md

 ### `yarn start`

+## (Note: You must have the global npm package "nodemon" installed)

 This bad boy will install all of the npm packages for both the challenge-ui app and the challenge-api app and also this outer project as well.

 It will also run the setup for Prisma (ORM for NodeJs) which will generate a Sqlite db and run some migrations.